-- Continued to invest over £477k to upgrade IT infrastructure and IT equipment to support curriculum developments and ensuring that learners have state of the art equipment to support their learning and studies and address digital poverty across the borough; - Invested a further £850k on specialist equipment and furniture to support the curriculum including the installation of a Racehorse simulator to support the new Equine course; - Continued to work with Colleges across Greater Manchester, local partners and providers to ensure that Hopwood Hall College offers a high-quality provision that meets the needs of the learners and skills agenda - Continued to drive forward efficiency and productivity through a well-established business review of all areas within a robust business and curriculum planning process.
+- Invested £6.7m in building refurbishment at Middleton campus.
+This included the completion of the new TEC centre redevelopment and extension of the Refectory to accommodate the significant growth of learners over the last few years which was initially started in January 2022; - Continued to invest in over £1.5m on equipment and IT equipment to support curriculum developments and ensuring that learners have state of the art equipment to support their learning and studies and address digital poverty across the borough; - Continued to work with Colleges across Greater Manchester, local partners and providers to ensure that Hopwood Hall College offers a high-quality provision that meets the needs of the learners and skills agenda; and - Continued to drive forward efficiency and productivity through a well-established business review of all areas within a robust business and curriculum planning process.